jgolebiowski/graphAttack/README.md

 ## Additional Resources

 http://www.deeplearningbook.org/
-section 6.5.1 for more information on computational graphs and the rest of the book for more information about ML/deep learning.
+section 6.5.1 for more information on computational graphs and the rest of the book for more details about ML/deep learning.

 ### Dependencies